mavlink/MAVSDK-docs/en/guide/general_usage.md

 The `Mission` and `MissionItem` APIs provide a the most useful *subset* of MAVLink mission commands as a developer-friendly API.

 Not every mission command behaviour supported by the protocol and PX4 will be supported by DroneCore.
-For example, at time of writing the API does not allow you to specify commands that jump back to previous commands.
+For example, at time of writing the API does not allow you to specify commands that jump back to previous mission items.

 ### Connection Status

-Connection state information may be up to 3 seconds out of date (callbacks are notified 3 seconds after the last heartbeat message).
+A device is considered to be disconnected (timed-out) if its heartbeat message is not detected within 3 seconds.